raishey/plinko/README.md

 p.Configure(Returned, state.WithDescription("An order is Returned if it has been returned to the store."))
 ```

-When provided, the Dot renderer can take enrich the State nodes with descriptions.
+When provided, the Dot renderer can enrich State nodes with descriptions.

 ![Dot graph](./docs/state_config_returned.png)